 Once my hair was two washes and six shampoo rounds down the first thing I noticed when my hair was dry was that it still smelt like a Christmas bakery and that there was still some residue in my roots, once I’d brushed through it a few times it removed the semi crispy feeling, but it took the third wash a few days later before I could feel that it had properly gone.

-I’d try these again as I’d be interested to see how the effects of these differ with the right consistency, but my tips would be if you’re going to try them watch the videos on the lush website first, they should show you a video of them as you check out so people know how to use these and how much to use, or just update that bloody stick with a bit more guidance.
+I’d try the Lush Hot Oil Hair Treatment again as I’d be interested to see how the effects of these differ with the right consistency, but my tips would be if you’re going to try them watch the videos on the lush website first, they should show you a video of them as you check out so people know how to use these and how much to use, or just update that bloody stick with a bit more guidance.